Code reference information

 External documentation opens the necessary information in a web browser so that you can navigate to related symbols and keep the information for further reference at the same time.
 After you configure external documentation for your project, you can also view it in the Quick Documentation popup.

-For information on how to configure library and SDK external documentation paths, refer to:
+For more information about configuring library and SDK external documentation paths, refer to:

 View external documentation